Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 <h1>Features</h1>
 <h2>Header</h2>
-<p>The header shows the name of the Personal Training business with use of a colur comination and font style which will feature througout the website</p>
+<p>The header shows the name of the Personal Training business with use of a colour comination and font style which will feature throughout the website</p>
 <h2>Navbar</h2>
 <p>The Navbar is located just below the header and consists of a Home, About, Gallery and Contact Icon.
 These change colour when hovered over and bring you to that specific section of the website when clicked.</p>